 Why Use an Advertorial Before the Landing Page in Native Advertising Campaigns?

 As an affiliate marketer, there are many techniques you can implement to give your campaign a performance boost.
-These may be limited by the offer you’re working with, but there are many time-tested approaches that are suitable in almost every instance.
+These may be limited by the offer you’re working with, but many time-tested approaches are suitable in almost every instance.

 Take advertorials, a common tactic used for decades in traditional marketing.
 This technique is also suitable for online channels and, as a matter of fact, it can exponentially improve the results you get if you implement them properly.